 - Attend Study Abroad 101.
 In this short session, get in-depth info about studying abroad, plus perspectives from a past study abroad student!
-It’s offered from 11:30 AM - 12:30 PM every Tuesday in the ACE office, Student Center 5.
-Drop-ins welcome!
+These are offered periodically throughout each semester.
+Follow @ummabroad on Instagram to have access to our updates.

 - Talk with Peer advisors, students in the ACE office.
 Most have studied abroad—some multiple times!
 They’re a wealth of knowledge and can guide you in the decision-making process.
 They can answer most questions and will walk you through details in the study abroad guidebook.

 - Stop by Drop-in Advising, available Mon–Fri from 8am–4pm.
 This is your chance to talk with our study abroad advisor–no appointment needed!
 Contact Stephanie Ferrian at email@example.com.